 Just because the road to clear skin can be a long and regimented one doesn't mean it needs to be expensive, too.
-Case in point: Of every acne-fighting product I've ever tried—and I've tried them all, basically—the one I keep as a constant in my daily skincare routine is the Differin Acne Treatment Gel.
-I talk about it in so many articles and constantly recommend it to friends, family, and anyone who asks (I'm no Differin influencer, I swear) because it is just that good.
-And for $11, it's a steal.
-It's also proof that some of the best acne products are inexpensive and can easily be found at a local drugstore.
+Case in point: Some of the best acne products are inexpensive and can easily be found at a local drugstore.

-When it comes to acne treatment, it's all about the ingredients, and all three dermatologists we spoke to agree that these are the top terms to look for on a product label at the drugstore: Retinol, benzoyl peroxide, and salicylic acid.
+Their top tip?
+When it comes to acne treatment, it's all about the ingredients.
+All three dermatologists we spoke to agree that these are the top terms to look for on a product label at the drugstore: Retinol, benzoyl peroxide, and salicylic acid.